Stellar population: Formation of the first stars

 Under current cosmological models, all matter created in the Big Bang was mostly hydrogen (75%) and helium (25%), with only a very tiny fraction consisting of other light elements such as lithium and beryllium.
 When the universe had cooled sufficiently, the first stars were born as population III stars, without any contaminating heavier metals.
 This is postulated to have affected their structure so that their stellar masses became hundreds of times more than that of the Sun.
 In turn, these massive stars also evolved very quickly, and their nucleosynthetic processes created the first 26 elements (up to iron in the periodic table).

 Many theoretical stellar models show that most high-mass population III stars rapidly exhausted their fuel and likely exploded in extremely energetic pair-instability supernovae.
 Those explosions would have thoroughly dispersed their material, ejecting metals into the interstellar medium (ISM), to be incorporated into the later generations of stars.
 Their destruction suggests that no galactic high-mass population III stars should be observable.
 However, some population III stars might be seen in high-redshift galaxies whose light originated during the earlier history of the universe.
 Scientists have found evidence of an extremely small ultra metal-poor star, slightly smaller than the Sun, found in a binary system of the spiral arms in the Milky Way.
 The discovery opens up the possibility of observing even older stars.

-Stars too massive to produce pair-instability supernovae would have likely collapsed into black holes through a process known as photodisintegration.
-Here some matter may have escaped during this process in the form of relativistic jets, and this could have distributed the first metals into the universe.
+Stars too massive to produce a pair-instability supernova would have likely collapsed into black holes through a process known as photodisintegration.
+Here some matter may have escaped during this process in the form of relativistic jets, and this also could have distributed the first metals into the universe.

-Formation of the observable stars
+Formation of the observed stars

-The oldest observed stars, known as population II, have very low metallicities; as subsequent generations of stars were born, they became more metal-enriched, as the gaseous clouds from which they formed received the metal-rich dust manufactured by previous generations.
-As those stars died, they returned metal-enriched material to the interstellar medium via planetary nebulae and supernovae, enriching further the nebulae, out of which the newer stars formed.
+The oldest stars observed thus far, known as population II, have very low metallicities; as subsequent generations of stars were born, they became more metal-enriched, as the gaseous clouds from which they formed received the metal-rich dust manufactured by previous generations of stars from population III.

+As those population II stars died, they returned metal-enriched material to the interstellar medium via planetary nebulae and supernovae, enriching further the nebulae, out of which the newer stars formed.
 These youngest stars, including the Sun, therefore have the highest metal content, and are known as population I stars.